Dhirajgupta440/Carbon_Emissions_Reporting_Platform/README.md

 # Carbon Emissions Reporting Platform

-Prototype GHG reporting platform for organizations that need to capture, analyze, and report Scope 1 and Scope 2 emissions using GHG Protocol style logic.
+Prototype GHG reporting platform for organization that need to capture, analyze, and report Scope 1 and Scope 2 emissions using GHG Protocol style logic.

 ## Overview